- An Overview of the Growing FinTech Market

-- Building new funding models.
+- Building new funding models

 Cloud computing in banking and FinTech has been a talking matter for a long time now.
-While on one hand, cloud is liberating FinTech companies from non-core activities such as managing data centers, IT infrastructure, etc., on the other hand, it is creating new business models like banking-as-a-service, open banking, etc.
+While on the one hand, the cloud is liberating FinTech companies from non-core activities such as managing data centers, IT infrastructure, etc., on the other hand, it is creating new business models like banking-as-a-service, open banking, etc.

-We call this process software development consulting where we brainstorm on the features, walkthrough, technologies whose inclusion will be useful, etc. Once we gather that information, we go on to create a project scope, highlighting the milestones and timelines of the entire project.
+We call this process software development consulting, where we brainstorm on the features, technologies whose inclusion will be useful, etc. Once we gather that information, we create a project scope, highlighting the milestones and timelines of the entire financial services software development project.

 Let’s look at all three one by one.